fury-gl/fury/docs/source/posts/2022/2022-06-29-week-4-praneeth.rst

 What did you do this week?
 --------------------------
 Phew!!
 This week was a tedious week for me as parallelly my End-Sem exams also started.
 So as usual I started from where I left off last week, *The Clamping Issue*.
-As per the discussion with the mentors, we decided to use the *AABB bounding box* method to calculate the bounding box around the shape and then reposition or transform respectively as now we had a fixed reference point.
-So after doing some calculations with the mouse positions and the bounding box points at last I was able to successfully clamp all the shapes.
+As per the discussion with the mentors, we decided to use the *AABB bounding box* method to calculate the bounding box around the shape and then reposition or transform respectively, as now we had a fixed reference point.
+So after doing some calculations with the mouse positions and the bounding box points at last, I was able to clamp all the shapes sucessfully.

 `DrawPanel UI <https://github.com/fury-gl/fury/pull/599>`_